Understanding CD4 Cells and CD4 Cell Tests

 As the immune system loses CD4 cells, it becomes weaker and is less able to fight off germs.
 When it loses a large number of CD4 cells, people living with HIV (HIV+) become at risk of getting AIDS-related opportunistic infections (OIs), which are infections that can cause serious illness or death.

 The number of CD4 cells you have gives a picture of the health of your immune system.
 A normal CD4 cell count is about 500 to 1,500 cells per cubic millimeter of blood (a cubic millimeter is a very small amount, about one drop).
-The number of CD4 cells a person has -- their "CD4 count" -- usually falls as HIV disease progresses.
+The number of CD4 cells a person has -- their "CD4 count" -- usually decreases as HIV disease progresses.
 Your CD4 cell count can help your health care provider tell whether your HIV disease is progressing, whether you should start HIV treatment, and whether the treatment you are taking is working well.

 The US Department of Health and Human Services (DHHS) treatment guidelines now recommend treatment for all people living with HIV, no matter what their CD4 count.

 The DHHS panel's recommendation to begin treatment with a CD4 count above 500 is a "moderately strong" recommendation based on expert opinion and not on data from clinical trials.
 The panel's recommendation to begin treatment with a CD4 count under 500 is based on the results of well-designed studies.

 [Note: Because the panel's expert opinion is not based on results from randomized controlled trials, which are often considered the 'gold standard' for providing evidence, there is some debate about the DHHS panel's new recommendation to begin treatment with a CD4 count above 500.
 In other words, while some experts agree that the current level and quality of evidence supports treatment above 500, other experts do not.]